Urinary Tract

 The urinary system is divided into two parts:

-• the lower urinary system that includes the bladder and urethra.
+• The lower urinary system includes the bladder and urethra

 It is also known as the renal system.
 It produces, stores, and removes urine – the fluid excreted by the kidneys.
 Urine is produced by the kidneys by filtering wastes and extra water from the blood.
 Urine then moves from the kidneys through the ureters to the bladder.
 The urinary system is also responsible for regulating blood volume and blood pressure, controlling electrolyte and metabolite levels, and regulating blood pH.